Major League Baseball on television: United Kingdom

-Baseball has been broadcast on a regular basis in the UK since the late 1980s.
-Initially shown on satellite channel Screensport, in March 1993 Sky Sports took over as the UK's broadcaster of Major League Baseball following Screensport's closure.
+Major League Baseball has been broadcast on a regular basis in the UK since the 1980s.
+Initially shown on Channel 4, it was also aired on satellite channel Screensport and following Screensport's closure in March 1993, Sky Sports took over as the UK's broadcaster.

-In 1997 newly launched terrestrial broadcaster Channel 5 took over as the rights holder, showing two games a week, including Sunday Night Baseball, under the title of MLB on Five.
-After the 2008 season, Channel 5 decided to end its coverage of Major League Baseball due to the Global recession of 2008-09.
-Consequently, MLB has not been shown on free-to-air television.
+In 1997, newly launched terrestrial broadcaster Channel 5 took over as the rights holder, showing two games a week, including Sunday Night Baseball, under the title of MLB on Five.
+After the 2008 season, Channel 5 decided to end its coverage of Major League Baseball due to the Great Recession.

 In 2006, NASN bought the rights to show ten live Major League Baseball games a week. and in 2009 NASN is renamed ESPN America following the sale in late 2006 of the channel to ESPN.

 In 2013 BT Sport launched and picked up the rights held by ESPN UK, which included Major League Baseball.
-BT Sport has shown MLB ever since, broadcasting many games each week.
-In addition, BT Sport also airs ESPN-produced baseball magazine shows, including Baseball Tonight.
+BT Sport showed MLB throughout its decade on air, broadcasting many games each week.
+This was supplemented by ESPN-produced baseball magazine shows, including Baseball Tonight.

+In 2023, TNT Sports replaced BT Sport and it continues to air Major League Baseball, but without the ESPN-produced programming.

+Since 2019, a small number of games have been broadcast by the BBC.
+This began when the Corporation aired coverage of the inaugural MLB London Series.
+In 2022, the BBC signed a new deal for the London Series, and this also gave the BBC rights to show games played in America for the first time.